ZhangYu-zjut/BigDataCompetition/BigDataComp/README.md

 # Big Data Competition
+First of all, I would like to thank to my teammates(**Xiao xuan Cui, Lin Yao, Jing ying Nong**).
+Without their help and support, I can't go so far!

+For more information and details about data processing, please visit [https://github.com/calidentor/BigDataCompetition_YL](https://github.com/calidentor/BigDataCompetition_YL
+)

+## Introduction
 This code is built on the basis of another code, which is used for epidemic prediction.(SIGIR 18) For original version of code, please visit [https://github.com/CrickWu/DL4Epi](https://github.com/CrickWu/DL4Epi)